c-biancone/cjbRISC/README.md

 ## Future
 In its current state, this CPU works properly for all of the instructions it is intended to implement.
 I am considering implementing a multiplication unit, pipelined or not, which would significantly speed up many operations; this will require handling for overflow of results over 8 bits in length and appropriate clock synchronization to capture the correct output.

 My immediate plans for this project are to write my own assembler to generate the `.mif` files from simple Assembly code targeted toward this architecture.
+This will make it much easier to write programs compared to manually entering the machine code.
 I was given a basic C-based assembler to work with this ISA, but it does not work for all instructions and can be improved upon.
 I plan on writing my own version in C++ to allow for easier lexical analysis and implement correct address offset handling for the Jump, Load, and Store instructions.

 <!-- CONTACT -->